 - Practice self-care.
 Do something you enjoy that does not involve a screen – take a walk, read a book or spend time with your family.
 Additionally, getting enough sleep, exercising regularly, eating healthy foods and practicing mindfulness using meditation or breathing techniques will do wonders for both your physical and mental health.

 - Talk to someone.
 If you’re down, reach out to someone you trust and let them know how you’re feeling.
 Don’t let social media make you feel isolated and alone.
 If you don’t have anyone to confide in, the National Association of Mental Illness has a helpful guide listing many organizations that provide free and confidential support.

 - Remove distractions.
 Social media can be hard to resist if it’s right in front of you.
 Leave your phone in another room to charge overnight and don’t bring it to bed.
 Disable social media notifications to help you regain your focus.
 Or try removing social media apps from your phone so you won’t be tempted to start mindlessly scrolling through your latest feeds.

 - Find your focus.
 Consciously determine why you’re using social media.
 Is it out of habit?
 Are you bored?
 If you can pause and assess why you want to be on social media, it may help reduce your time spent and improve your experience.

 - Manage the news.
 Make sure you are only receiving your news from credible, reputable sources on social media.
-For reliable information on COVID-19, for example, follow accounts for the Centers for Disease Control (CDC) and the World Health Organization (WHO).

 If you’re having trouble finding balance and experiencing symptoms of depression, anxiety, schizophrenia, behavioral changes related to medication management or substance abuse and other behavioral issues, Oceans Healthcare may be able to help.
 As a nationally recognized provider of behavioral health services, we are passionate about helping adults and seniors attain the best possible quality of life.
 Find a location near you.